Enjoy grocery shopping or a fan of Korean cooking shows? The Chances are, You’ll bump into the names of vegetables and fruits in Korean a lot .

 Seller: Hello

-Buyer: how much are the apple?
+Buyer: How much is the apple?
 Orange?

 Seller: they are two for 3000 won.
 They are 1000 won each